bcoder4702/Dynamic-Programming/README.md

 # Dynamic-Programming
-A special (DP) repostiory (Made by me and other resources) for biginner to identify problems on Dynamic programming
+A special (DP) repostiory (Made by me and other resources) for beginner to identify problems on Dynamic programming